jackocnr/intl-tel-input/README.md

 **geoIpLookup**
 Type: `Function` Default: `null`
-When setting `initialCountry` to `"auto"`, we need to use a special service to lookup the location data for the user.
-Write a custom method to get the country code.
-For example using the [ipinfo.io](http://ipinfo.io/) service:
+When setting `initialCountry` to `"auto"`, you must use this option to specify a custom function that looks up the user's location.
+Also note that when instantiating the plugin, we now return a [deferred object](https://api.jquery.com/category/deferred-object/), so you can use `.done(callback)` to know when initialisation requests like this have finished.

+Here is an example using the [ipinfo.io](http://ipinfo.io/) service:
 ```js
 geoIpLookup: function(callback) {
   $.get("http://ipinfo.io", function() {}, "jsonp").always(function(resp) {